For SNOHOMISH DISTRICT STUDENTS ONLY: Please take a look atthis opportunity for summer school. If interested,signup here

 Do you want a medical career with endless opportunities?
 The Medical Assisting course is a starting point to begin a career in the medical field.
 Learn the language of doctors, nurses, and health care professionals.
 This course involves a curriculum of medical terminology, administrative focus, basic clinical skills, and a second semester internship!
 Successful completion of a high school health class and biology class are required prior to attending this program.

-All health class students need to declare proof of insurance for internships.
+All health class students must declare proof of insurance for internships.

 Pre-requisite: Successful completion of Biology and Health classes.